jakkubu/esp32_docker/README.md

 ### Set static USB device name (only for Linux)

-USB ports may change and it's inconvenient to check every time proper usb device.
+USB ports may change and it's inconvenient to check every time proper USB device.
 If you setup static symlink to `/dev/ttyESP32` you may execute `start.sh` without -p attribute.

 Connect esp32 device and find exact ttyUSB number: